George Young (British athlete): Biography

-George Young (19 April 1885 – 2 June 1952) was a British track and field athlete.
-He competed at the 1908 Summer Olympics in London.
+Young represented Great Britain at the 1908 Summer Olympics in London.
 In the 400 metres, Young won his preliminary heat with a time of 52.4 seconds.
 He advanced to the semifinals, where he finished fourth in his four-man heat and did not advance to the final.

+He served as a lieutenant with the Australian Division during World War I.